-Acting on CT legislative task force suggestions, new bills would provide new rights to counsel
+Acting on CT legislative task force suggestions, Legislature enacts DV representation pilot

 In 2016, Connecticut Senate Bill 426 created a new legislative task force to explore the right to counsel in civil cases.
 After meeting several times over the course of the year, the Task Force issued its Final Report in December 2016.
 Among other recommendations, the Report called for the state to